 If you really want a no-hassle way to get rid of stuff, you can haul it into your alley in advance, then post a “curb alert” on Craigslist, first-come-first-serve.
 I don’t really recommend putting it on your front curb unless it’s for a really short time because that is a blight on your neighborhood.

 I’ve also used Craigslist to post items that other people have abandoned in my neighborhood.
-Most recently this was a free-standing basketball pole and hoop that someone dumped in my alley.
+Most recently this was a free-standing basketball pole and hoop that someone abandoned in my alley.
 I posted it and a happy dad took it away for his son!

 3. Facebook Marketplace